yuxuanwu17/Hadoop_cw2/README.md

 ## Hadoop

+Hadoop comprises three part:
+1. Main function, including some basic configuration of job
+2. Mapper class, inherited from and override the Map function
+3. Reduce class, inherited from Reduce function and override it

 ### 1. Calculate the bigram frequency and return the Top 10
 ---
 #### data cleaning part (single world)